Terence O'Neill

-Terence Marne O'Neill, Baron O'Neill of the Maine, PC (NI) (10 September 1914 – 12 June 1990), was the fourth prime minister of Northern Ireland and leader (1963–1969) of the Ulster Unionist Party (UUP).
-A moderate unionist, who sought to reconcile the sectarian divisions in Northern Ireland society, he was a member of the Parliament of Northern Ireland for the Bannside constituency from 1946 until his resignation in January 1970; his successor in the House of Commons of Northern Ireland was Ian Paisley, while control of the UUP also passed to more hard-line elements.
+Terence Marne O'Neill, Baron O'Neill of the Maine, PC (NI) (10 September 1914 – 12 June 1990), was the fourth Prime Minister of Northern Ireland and leader (1963–1969) of the Ulster Unionist Party (UUP).
+A moderate unionist who sought to reconcile sectarian divisions in Northern Ireland society and met with his counterpart in the Irish Republic, he was a member of the Parliament of Northern Ireland for the Bannside constituency from 1946 until his resignation in January 1970.

 Background

-Terence O'Neill was born on 10 September 1914 at 29 Ennismore Gardens, Hyde Park, London.
-He was the youngest son of Lady Annabel Hungerford Crewe-Milnes (daughter of Robert Crewe-Milnes, 1st Marquess of Crewe) and Captain Arthur O'Neill of Shane's Castle, Randalstown, the first member of parliament (MP) to be killed in action during the First World War.
-The family assumed the surname O'Neill by royal licence in lieu of their original name Chichester.
-The Chichesters trace their lineage to the name O'Neill through Mary Chichester, daughter of Henry O'Neill of Shane's Castle.
-O'Neill's younger half-brother was Quentin Crewe.
+Terence O'Neill was born on 10 September 1914 at 29 Ennismore Gardens, Hyde Park, London, to The Hon, Arthur O'Neill and his wife Lady Annabel Hungerford Crewe-Milnes.

 O'Neill grew up in London and was educated at West Downs School, Winchester and Eton College.
 He spent summer holidays in Ulster.
 Following school he spent a year in France and Germany and then worked in the City of London and Australia.
 In May 1940 he received a commission at the Royal Military College, Sandhurst, and went on to serve in the 6th Guards Tank Brigade during the Second World War, in which both of his brothers died.
 Like many other unionist politicians, the rank he held during the war followed him into his political career, hence "Captain" Terence O'Neill.

 On 4 February 1944 he married Katharine Jean, the daughter of William Ingham Whitaker, of Pylewell Park, Lymington, Hampshire.
-They had one son, Patrick (b.
-1945), and one daughter, Anne (b.
-1947).
+They had one son, Patrick (born 1945), and one daughter, Anne (born 1947).
+His great-nephew is popular British record-producer and DJ, Fred Again.

 Like all Prime Ministers of Northern Ireland, he was a member of the Orange Order.